doableware/djongo/docs/README.md

 Any questions, suggestions for improvements, issues regarding the usage or to contribute to the package, please raise a git-hub issue ticket.

+## Contribute

+If you think djongo is useful, **feel free to share it** with the world!
+Happiness increases by sharing.

+You can contribute to the source code or the documentation by creating a simple pull request!
+You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](https://nesdis.github.io/djongo/django-mongodb-connector-design-document/) is implemented

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){
   (i[r].q=i[r].q||[]).push(arguments)},i[r].l=1*new Date();a=s.createElement(o),